Understanding Infantilism (.org)

 Twins

-The survey attempted to explore some early childhood factors, such as parental attention and rushed potty training, using less subjective indications, such as birth order and family size.
-The results showed that AB/DLs come from every family size, and from every birth order.
+Nonetheless, the results showed that AB/DLs come from every family size, and from every birth order.
 The distributions suggest that some combinations were more likely to become AB/DLs than others, but the extent of these trends was limited.

-Email BitterGrey[mail] Level: Advanced | Last Update: 3 December 2010| First: 3 December 2010
+Email BitterGrey[mail] Last Update: 10 Jan 2017| First: 3 December 2010

-Do you have Questions, Tips, Suggestions, or other feedback?
+Do you have Questions, tips, suggestions, or other feedback?

 [icon] Books and Other References: